 Leica lenses are synonymous with superb quality and very sharp images.
 Having said that, all the lenses I use are capable of producing high quality images, which at the end of the day is what you're paying for.

-This system is smaller and lighter than the Canon kit I was using at the time but with equally good image quality especially when using professional lenses from Panasonic, Olympus and Sigma.
+This system is smaller and lighter than the Canon kit I was using at the time but with equally good image quality especially when using professional lenses from the likes of Panasonic, Olympus and Sigma.

 I dipped my toe into the micro four thirds system but kept my Canon kit at the same time.
 However, in November 2016, I finally took the plunge and now exclusively use that system and for my professional work, I use the following kit:

-Then I have a Panasonic Leica 100-400mm lens with a 35mm equivalent of 200-800mm and I could literally stand across the road in the car park with this lens attached to one of my G9's and still get a shot of you signing the register!
+I could literally stand across the road in the car park and still get a shot of you signing the register with the 100-400mm or 50-200mm attached to any one of my cameras.

 So if you're having a winter wedding, you can be safe in the knowledge that my cameras/lenses will keep going when your friend or friend of a friend with the entry level/cheap camera/lens will be running for cover.

 As you can see, every eventuality is covered with my extensive camera kit and this is something to consider when hiring an amateur photographer to shoot the most important day of your life.
 Will they have this amount of backup?
-You only get one chance to photograph a wedding so why leave it to chance by hiring an amateur?
+You only get one chance to photograph a wedding so why leave it to chance by hiring an amateur who will probably only have one camera and lens!

 If my images have a "blurry background" this is done entirely for artistic reasons such as the image of the bride and flower shot and the groom in the mirror.
 This is one of the benefits of having a lens with a fast aperture.